Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Celebrating Valentine's Day| ©Gary Barnes

 February is the cheapest month to travel to New York.
-Many children take the February school holidays due to the increased number of holidays.
+Many children have February school holidays due to the increased number of public holidays.
 This includes President's Day and, on the other hand, Valentine's Day.